-This policy sets out People’s History Museum’s (PHM) obligations to protect, store and manage your data correctly under UK and EU data protection law.
+This policy sets out People’s History Museum’s (PHM) obligations to protect, store and manage your data correctly under UK data protection law.

 Please note that, whilst every effort is made to ensure the accuracy of the material included on this site, it is made available for general information only and does not constitute professional or legal advice.